EasyGo Farm

 sustaining.

-For this to happen, you must market the commodity you produce.
-Make certain you know your target species to the "Nth" degree:
+For this to happen, you must market the commodity you produce, and to market, you know your target species from A to Z.

 Visit successful breeders and producers and ask a world of questions.

-Subscribe to periodicals, read books, and conduct online research.
+Subscribe to magazines, read books, and conduct online research.
 See our Resources page.

 Meet with county cooperative extension agents and consult with experts at your state veterinary college.